If you or someone close to you have experienced the loss of a loved one, at some point you’ll probably wonder, How long does grief last?

 You want to know how long this may last.
 Professionals have studied this for years and there is tons of data available.
 So we have a reasonable idea of what you can expect.
 (That’s why you can’t ignore this timeline.)

 But the fact is, there is not a set amount of time for grief.
 People grieve in different ways, from a brief and intense to long and deep.
+There are no hard and fast rules, and no wrong way to grieve.
 (That’s why you can ignore this grief timeline.)

 How Long Does Grief Last?